madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

   Refl :: Refl a a
 ```

-Evidently, we the value `Refl` can only inhibit the type `Refl a b`
+Evidently, we the value `Refl` can only inhabit the type `Refl a b`
 if the types `a` and `b` are identical.
 Concerning the Curry-Howard correspondence, the `Refl` value also
 has the unit type - it is not possible to attach further data to